openmusic-project/openmusic-project.github.io/openmusic/doc/om-manual/Slider.md

   * The "initial value" of the slider is equal to 48, the lowest pitch of the range.

-  * The patch on "lambda" mode is a very simple program that applies the slider's value to the pitch input of the send-midi-note function.
+  * The patch on "lambda" mode is a very simple program that applies the slider's value to the pitch input of the **send-midi-note** function.

-When the slider is moved, the note played by send-midi-note matches the value of the slider.
+When the slider is moved, the note played by **send-midi-note** matches the value of the slider.

-References :

-Contents :
+## Contents :

   * [OpenMusic Documentation](OM-Documentation)
   * [OM User Manual](OM-User-Manual)